Deepbaran/udemy-golang/README.md

 - Golang is a Compiled language.
 - Golang is a statically typed language.
 - Go is not a Object Oriented Programming Language.
+It is a procedural Language
+- Varaible Declaration is Golang:
+  > variableName variableType // myNum int32
 - To run it on our local computer we need the Go Runtime which allows us to build and execute Go programs.
 - Everything (almost) in go is a Type.
 - Any variable that is declared in the code must be used.
 If we do not want to use it, just use '_' as the variable name.